Japanese land law: Sub areas

 In 1980, the law was amended to make more micro plan and bottom-up approach to city planning, using German planning system, B Plans.

 It anchored by municipalities and citizens, the system are flexible and citizens can participate.
 There are approximately thirty types of sub zones within the CPA, local governments can choose any of them when planning and zoning.

 Land Use Zones

-Twelve of thirty sub zones, the Land Use Zones, is a building control on land which regulates land use and building form, consist of 8 types of residential districts, 2 types of commercial districts, 3 types of industrial districts that mostly prepared in the UPA.
-For example, hotels cannot be built in low density residential district.
-Each district regulation is decided by the building coverage, floor-space ratio, height limitation, floor-space ratio limitation of road, diagonal line limitation for road and adjacent land, and shadow area limitation.
+The Land Use Zones control regulates land use and building form, and number twelve to thirteen.
+The framework consists of 8 types of residential districts, 2 types of commercial districts, and 3 types of industrial districts that are mostly specified in the UPA.
+For example, hotels cannot be built in low density residential districts.
+Each district's regulation is decided by building coverage, floor area ratio, height limitations, limitations on road widths, diagonal line limitations for the road and adjacent land, and shadow area limitations.
 All of criteria are related to the Building Standard Act.

-There are 13 land use zones.
+The following table explains the 13 land use zones.

 Overlay Zones

-Four zones in the Overlay Zones that only be permitted only on top of the 12 Land Use Zonings.
-Municipal major designate these overlay zones.
+Four zones in the Overlay Zones are only permitted on top of the 12 Land Use Zones.
+Municipal mayors designate these overlay zones.